abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Last night we had a discussion about the power of practicing in community.
-One of the things I remember fondly about an experience in community was during my third vassa away at Chithurst.
+One of the things I remember fondly about an experience in community was during my third vassa away at Chithurst Monastery in England.
 When I first arrived, I was trying to get my bearings and slowly familiarizing myself with some of the community members.
 One of the monks, who was just junior to me, sat on my left and I noticed after a number of weeks he wasn’t engaging or making any contact.
 He was very quiet and reserved.
 I didn’t know what to make of it.
 It was several weeks later that I began to think, *Well, perhaps he just doesn’t like me or maybe I said something in the beginning that disturbed him.* At one point only he and I were in the day room resting after the meal.
 He had yet to say anything to me the entire time since I had arrived.
 I was sitting on one side of the room and he was sitting on the other and he broke into conversation saying: “You’re a warrior.”

 I thought, *What?
 What does he mean?* so I said to him, “What?”